In Week 12 we shall extend our discussion of radiation to include harmonically varying sources of radiation.

 You can find here a link to the Jupyter notebook for the animation of the radiation pattern produced by an oscillating electric dipole that I have used in this lecture.

-N.B.
-Please think about the puzzle I presented starting at 4 minutes into the podcast of the Wednesday lecture in week 11!
+N.B. you may also like to think about the puzzle I presented starting at about 11 minutes into the podcast of the Wednesday lecture in week 11!
 There will be a special chocolate prize for people who have contributions to a discussion on this topic in today's session!

 Revision of multipole expansions in electrostatics and magnetostatics.